microsoft/health-architectures/README.md

 Topics include:
     *   How to generate events when create, read, update, or delete (CRUD) operations take place in FHIR
     *   How to export data from FHIR for research, analytics, machine learning, etc.
-    *   How to secure resources in FHIR and/or process data on egress (i.e. anonymization)
+    *   How to secure resources in FHIR and/or process data on egress (i.e. anonymization) and ingress (i.e proxy)
 2. For capabilities around our Internet of Medical Things (IoMT) offering look [here.](http://github.com/microsoft/health-architectures/tree/master/IoMT)
 Topics include:
     *   How to configure the IoMT FHIR Connector and process telemetry data